liliancaesarbio/scaptotrigona_microbiome/README.md

 # Manuscript: Spatial Segregation and Cross-Domain Interactions Drive Stingless Bee Hive Microbiome Assembly

-This repository contains in-house-made scripts used for analyzing Scaptotrigona microbiome data.
-Full details on commands and analyses, sufficient for reproducibility, are provided in the manuscript’s methods section.
+This repository contains all previously unreported custom computer code used to generate results reported in stingless bee microbiome manuscript and which can be considered central to the main claims of the study.
+Full details on commands and analyses, sufficient for reproducibility, are also provided in the manuscript’s methods section.

 Scripts used in each manuscript section are provided accordingly, covering amplicon sequencing (16S and ITS) and shotgun sequencing.
 To use these scripts/commands, adjust file names, input structures, and directory paths as needed.
 Most analyses also require installing specific software and databases, as specified below.